 By: Jennifer Infanti, researcher at Department of Public Health and Nursing

-The ADVANCE-study team has completed a pioneering assessment of the burden of domestic violence in pregnancy in Nepal.
+To date, the ADVANCE team has completed a pioneering assessment of the burden of domestic violence in pregnancy in Nepal.
 We found a substantial proportion (21%) of pregnant women reported the experience of domestic violence, as published in the Scandinavian Journal of Public Health in August 2017.
-Young age and low socio-economic status were particular risk factors for experiencing domestic violence.
+Young age and low socioeconomic status were particular risk factors for experiencing domestic violence.
 Women who reported having their own income and the autonomy to use it were at significantly lower risk of domestic violence compared to women with no income.
 The study also found that few women had ever disclosed their experience of domestic violence to a health care provider or been asked about domestic violence by a health provider.
 This underlines the importance of integrating culturally-sensitive and systematic assessment of domestic violence into antenatal care in the future in Nepal.

 With ADVANCE 2, our team is planning to improve the assessment instrument we developed for the prevalence study, and formally validate it.
 The assessment instrument is an adapted version of the Abuse Assessment Screen (AAS), a widely-used five-item instrument originally developed in the USA to detect violence against pregnant women.
 We have translated the instrument to Nepali language and developed an electronic method of data capture for it called a Colour-Coded Audio Computer-Assisted Self-Interview (C-ACASI).
 Women wear headphones connected to a tablet computer, listen to the questions read to them by a recorded voice through the headphones, and respond to the answers by pressing colour-coded options (for example, in our study, red = yes and green = no).
 This technology allows women to answer sensitive questions about domestic violence in privacy in otherwise busy antenatal care settings.
 Importantly, it also allows for the inclusion of participants with limited or no literacy.
 In Nepal, the female literacy rate is approximately 67%.